Koverse/connections-documentation/saved_search.rst

 .. image:: /images/create_saved_search.png

-Once you have created a saved search, you can access the saved search on the "SAVED SEARCHES PAGE".
+Once you have created a saved search, you can access the saved search on the "Saved Searches" page.

 You can sort saved searches based on: Name, Type, Author, Created Date, Updated Date, and Privacy.
 To sort, simply click on the column header you want to sort by.